pyseed/ppm/README.md

 release major
 ```

-build a release: build dist + pypy upload + git tag + git push
+build a release: build dist + pypi upload + git tag + git push

-you must be on 'master/main' branch
+you must be on 'master/main' branch (ppm will check this for you before)

 current version is in .version.txt, semver will be incremented according to the patch/minor/major release

+theres is confirmations during steps of the process

 ### build